NI-Measurement-Plug-Ins/abstraction-layer-python/source/measurements/source_measure_dc_voltage_fal/README.md

 ## Files Overview

-- The below files are generated using `ni-measurement-plugin-sdk-generator`
+- The below files are generated using `ni-measurement-plugin-generator`
   - _helpers.py
   - SourceMeasureDCVoltageFAL.measproj
   - SourceMeasureDCVoltageFAL.measui